Color blindness-correcting contact lenses

-Category: Environment Hits: 3Imagine seeing the world in muted shades -- gray sky, gray grass.
+Category: Environment Hits: 4Imagine seeing the world in muted shades -- gray sky, gray grass.
 Some people with color blindness see everything this way, though most can't see specific colors.
 Tinted glasses can help, but they can't be used to correct blurry vision.
 And dyed contact lenses currently in development for the condition are potentially harmful and unstable.
 Now researchers report infusing contact lenses with gold nanoparticles to create a safer way to see colors.

 Read more https://www.sciencedaily.com/releases/2021/03/210303142615.htm